joeyhaohao/Ricebook/README.md

 # RiceBook

-RiceBook is a Rice social networking site to post ideas, follow users and chat online.
+RiceBook is a social networking site for students to post ideas, follow users and chat online.
+It is a course project for Rice COMP531.

 ## Tech Stack
 * Angular, Ajax